Eliya-Shalom/Algo-Vision/README.md

 ### Update - Changelog :clipboard: 09.05.2022

-> - AlgoVision is now fully mobile-responsive with all its features.
+> - AlgoVision is now fully mobile-responsive for all its features !
 > - On mobile, the 'Mouse Chase' option in Dynamic Mode became 'Finger Chase'.
 > - The left menu can be closed by clicking on the logo's icon, thus extending the visualization environment.
 > - Performance improvement.
 > - Code is more readable and cleaner.
+> - Some bugs fixed.

 # Quick Introduction